gabrielpereirapinheiro/scheduler/README.md

 - `NAME` is the name of executable file, this file needs to be inside the project folder.

-To execute the `remove_postergado`, use the ocmmand:
+To execute the `remove_postergado`, use the command:
 ```
 $ ./remove_postergado <job_id>
 ```